kuldeepsharma99/covid_vaccine_notifier/README.md

 # Email Password.
 spring.mail.password=placeholder

-To Enable login to your gmail acccount from code you will need to disable a security flag your gmail account used for property "spring.mail.username".
+To Enable login to your gmail acccount from code you will need to disable a security flag in your gmail account used for property "spring.mail.username".
 Below is official google link for this: https://support.google.com/accounts/answer/6010255#zippy=%2Cif-less-secure-app-access-is-on-for-your-account